pandavan/Zad-dl/README.md

 * Try executing Zad-dl.sh for two or more times till a GUI window is open (its an issue which has to be solved)

-* Once GUI window is open you are read for downloading files
+* Once GUI window is open you are ready for downloading files

 * Reboot your system.